-A holder of a license from PEO and applies equally to professional engineers, temporary license holders, provisional license holders and limited license holders.
+A holder of a licence from PEO and applies equally to professional engineers, temporary licence holders, and limited licence holders.
 For the purpose of this guideline, LEPs should have demonstrated training and/or experience in acoustical engineering related to land use planning.